jwmcglynn/donner/docs/api.md

 - Donner does not use C++ exceptions.

-- `std::optional` and \ref donner::base::parser::ParseResult are used to return values from functions.
+- `std::optional` and \ref donner::ParseResult are used to return values from functions.
 This allows the caller to check for errors and handle them as needed. `ParseResult` behaves similarly to `std::expected` (new in C++23), and may be replaced with it in the future.

 - Callers can `if` init-statements to check for success: